 In addition to providing potable water service, Yountville operates a reclaimed water service program at the Joint Wastewater Treatment Plant (JWTP) at the Veterans Home.
 Initiated in 1979, the original intent of the Town's reclamation program was to reduce storage requirements for treated wastewater when discharge to the Napa River is prohibited by the San Francisco Bay Regional Water Quality Control Board.
-In 2010, the Town completed a Title 22 Upgrade and Modernization project which improved the quality of the recycled water from advanced secondary treated reclaimed water to Tertiary Title 22 unrestricted reclaimed water for irrigation and landscaping uses to seven non-residential customers, six of which are vineyards in the unincorporated County (Refer to Figure 4-2).
+In 2010, the Town completed a Title 22 Upgrade and Modernization project which improved the quality of the recycled water from advanced secondary treated reclaimed water to Tertiary Title 22 unrestricted reclaimed water (Napa LAFCO, 2004 and Yountville, 2014a).
+The Town currently provides Tertiary Title 22 unrestricted reclaimed water for irrigation and landscaping uses to seven non-residential customers, six of which are vineyards in the unincorporated County (Refer to Figure 4-2).
 In the Calendar Year 2015, 396 acre-feet (132 million gallons) of wastewater or approximately 89% of the Town's wastewater was beneficially reused through this program.